jordanjustice/jordanjustice.me/README.md

-# Jordan Justice
+# JordanJustice.me

-My personal blog and portfolio.

-Built with Jekyll.
+A new version of my personal site using [Next.js](https://nextjs.org/)